Miliband in Khaki

 - March 10, 2014

-There are, of course, laws that prevent physical or verbal assaults on soldiers already – because soldiers have the same rights as other members of the public.
-But now Miliband proposes to make it an ‘aggravated’ offense if servicemen and women are subjected to such assaults, leading to a potentially more serious sentence, in order to provide them with ‘ extra protection, similar to religious groups, ethnic minorities, and disabled people’.
+There are, laws that prevent physical or verbal assaults on soldiers already, because soldiers have the same rights as other members of the public.
+But Miliband proposes to make it an ‘aggravated’ offense if servicemen and women are subjected to such assaults, leading to a potentially more serious sentence, in order to provide them with ‘ extra protection, similar to religious groups, ethnic minorities, and disabled people’.

 This is a flawed idea for various reasons.
 Firstly, the idea that ‘discrimination’ against soldiers should be placed on the same level as discrimination on the basis of religion, disability or race is entirely inappropriate.

 Unlike members of the armed forces, people do not choose to be disabled or members of a race, and and verbal and physical assaults on members of a particular religion do – or should – fall under the category of hate crime.
 Soldiers may be insulted or ‘discriminated’ against for various reasons.